 The merger is subject to review by the Antitrust Division and the FTC under the HSR Act, and potentially state regulatory authorities.
 The closing of the merger is subject to the condition that there be no outstanding judgment, injunction, order or decree by a governmental authority prohibiting or enjoining the merger or the other transactions contemplated by the merger agreement.
 KKR and KFN can provide no assurance that all required regulatory clearances will be obtained.
 If a governmental authority asserts objections to the merger, KKR may be required to divest some assets in order to obtain antitrust clearance.
 There can be no assurance as to the cost, scope or impact of the actions that may be required to obtain antitrust approval.
-In addition, the merger agreement provides that KKR is not required to take any action or accept any restriction if it would reasonably be expected to require that KKR, KFN or their subsidiaries or affiliates dispose of or hold separate any material business or assets or would reasonably be expected to result in any material limitations on KKR, KFN or their subsidiaries or affiliates to own and operate all or a material portion of their businesses or assets.
-If KKR must take such actions, it could be detrimental to it or to the combined organization following the consummation of the merger.
+In addition, the merger agreement provides that KKR is not required to take any action or accept any restriction if it would reasonably be expected to require that KKR, KFN or their subsidiaries or affiliates dispose of or hold separate any material business or assets or would reasonably be expected to result in any material limitations on KKR, KFN or their subsidiaries or affiliates to own and operate all or a material portion of the merger.
 Furthermore, these actions could have the effect of delaying or preventing completion of the proposed merger or imposing additional costs on or limiting the revenues of the combined organization following the consummation of the merger.
-See "The Merger Agreement-Regulatory Matters" beginning on page 142 of this proxy statement/prospectus.
+Beginning on page 142 of this proxy statement/prospectus.